mbklein/confstruct/README.md

 First, either create an empty `ConfStruct::Configuration` object:

-    config = Confstruct::Confguration.new
+    config = Confstruct::Configuration.new

-Or use `ConfigClass` to define a subclass with default values:
+Or with some default values:

-    MyConfigClass = Confstruct::ConfigClass({
+    config = Confstruct::Configuration.new({
       :project => 'confstruct',
       :github => {
         :url => 'http://www.github.com/mbklein/confstruct',
         :branch => 'master'
       }
     })
-    config = MyConfigClass.new

 The above can also be done in block form:

-    # Confstruct::ConfigClass with no parentheses will be treated as a
-    # constant, not a method.
-In block form, use either Confstruct.ConfigClass
-    # or Confstruct::ConfigClass()

-    MyConfigClass = Confstruct.ConfigClass do
+    config = Confstruct::Configuration.new do
       project 'confstruct'
       github do
         url 'http://www.github.com/mbklein/confstruct'
         branch 'master'
       end
     end
-    config = MyConfigClass.new

 There are many ways to configure the resulting `config` object...

 The Struct-like way